Terms of Use

 These terms are governed by the laws of the United States, specifically the state of Texas (current home base of the project's founding visionary).
 Any disputes will be resolved in the applicable courts of Texas, which we genuinely hope never happens because it sounds tedious for everyone.

-As The Audacity evolves from vision to reality, these terms will evolve too.
+As our vision for The Audacity evolves, these terms will evolve too.
 We'll update the effective date when we make significant changes.
 The most current version will always be on this page.

 These terms exist because the internet requires them and because we want to be transparent and trustworthy with everyone who finds us.
 But we want to end with this: The Audacity is a good-faith effort to build something genuinely beautiful in the world.
 We are not here to take advantage of anyone.
 We are here because we believe this is possible, and we believe the right people will help make it real.